Fitzroy Street, Melbourne: Route

-Fitzroy Street is a wide street running generally downhill from St Kilda Junction to the beach foreshore, the most direct road route from the Melbourne City Centre to the popular bay beach.
+Fitzroy Street is a wide street running generally downhill from St Kilda Junction to the beach foreshore, the most direct road route from the Melbourne central business district to the popular bay beach.
 It is an unusually wide street, with wide footpaths and space for a separate tram line right of way, and the two sides have quite different characters.
-It is sometimes closed to traffic for major events such as the St Kilda Festival, the Melbourne Marathon, and the Midsumma Pride March.
+It is sometimes closed to traffic for major events such as the St Kilda Festival, the Melbourne Marathon and the Midsumma Pride March.

 The eastern section of the street from St Kilda Junction to Grey Street comprises medium rise apartment buildings on the south side overlooking Albert Park and Lake and the Junction Oval on the north.
 The corner of Grey Street is dominated by The George, originally a large hotel, now apartments and hospitality spaces.

 From Grey Street to The Esplanade, the south side is entirely lined with shops, many with apartments or hotels above.
 Leo's Spaghetti Bar is the most well known eatery, an early Italian restaurant and gelateria which was opened during the 1956 Summer Olympics.

 Opposite The George is the former St Kilda railway station, opened in 1857, converted to retail and other uses when the train line was converted to become part of route 96 in 1987, which continues into Fitzroy Street, where it joins route 16.

-Tram routes 3, 16, 96 all run down the street.
+Tram routes 16 and 96 run down the street.